Features

 - name: generateImageCaption

-# Turn on i18n support for the caption and description fields.
+# Enable i18n for caption and description.

 jcrDetail: